Where the Pavement Ends

 The film proposes Kinloch as a lens for seeing more deeply into the charged atmosphere which led to Mike Brown’s death and the massive unrest that followed.
 And as a recording of an old Kinlochian woman intones, “anything that’s swept under the rug, in the beginning—as long as that stays covered up, it’s gonna have a smell…and rotten up everything.”

 Directed by: Jane Gillooly

 Each Institutional sale includes a license of Institutional and Public Performance Rights, accounted for in the Institutional Price of the title.
 Institutional and Public Performance Rights permit screenings of DVDs or Blu-ray discs in a classroom or library or to a public group of fewer than 50 people when no admission is charged.

 If admission will be charged or if a group will be more than 50 people, please call or write Torch Films (email@example.com) to arrange for your showing, and for the proper open showing license.

 DIGITAL SITE LICENSE TERMS AND CONDITIONS

-A Digital Site License permits an institution to encode their own files from a Institutional Use DVD or Blu-ray, provided the encoded files are limited to a secure server with a password protected connection, and to transmit the files via a closed circuit system that is not accessible to the public and is accessible only on a single campus or to those enrolled in courses at that campus.
+A Digital Site License permits an institution to encode their own files from a Institutional Use DVD or Blu-ray or to store encoded digital files otherwise provided, provided the encoded files are limited to a secure server with a password protected connection, and to transmit the files via a closed circuit system that is not accessible to the public and is accessible only on a single campus or to those enrolled in courses at that campus.
 A Digital Site License is valid for the life of the digital file.